albertodall/nhibernate-lob/README.markdown

 Project Structure
 -----------------

-  - **Lob.Model**  - Persistence Ignorant set of models representing different sources of Blobs/Clobs/XLobs i.e. Web Requests, Empty blobs, From arrays, streams etc.  The base abstract classes Blob, Clob and Xlob provide static convenience members for instantianting these various classes.
+  - **Lob.Model**  - Persistence ignorant set of models representing different sources of Blobs/Clobs/XLobs i.e. Web Requests, Empty blobs, From arrays, streams etc.  The base abstract classes Blob, Clob and Xlob provide static convenience members for instantianting these various classes.
   - **Lob.NHibernate** - Implementation of an external storage provider that wraps the NHibernate connection mechanics combined with some custom types that takes care of saving blobs to external storage.
   - **Lob.NHibernate.Tests** - XUnit.Net Tests for the framework (Very much a WIP as the original library had no associated tests).